-For all vehicle accidents where rescue of

-victims is required, EFD shall arrive in a

-timely manner with sufficient resources to

-Vahiele Extrination stabilize the situation and extricate the

-victim(s) from the emergency situation or

-location without causing further harm to the

-victim, responders, public and the

-environment

-For all high-angle rescue incidents, EFD shall

-arrive in a timely manner with sufficient

-resources to stabilize the situation and

-establish an action plan for the successful

-conclusion of the incident.
-Working in

-High-Angle Rescue conjunction with additional specially trained

-and organized regional resources, EFD will

-perform the necessary rescue functions while

-providing for the safety and security of the

-responders, public and the environment

-For all trench or collapse rescue incidents,

-EFD shall arrive in a timely manner with

-sufficient resources to stabilize the situation

-and establish an action plan for the

-successful conclusion of the incident.

-Trench and Collapse Rescue Working in conjunction with additional

-specially trained and organized regional

-resources, EFD will perform the necessary

-rescue functions while providing for the

-safety and security of the responders, public

-and the environment.

-For all water/ice rescue incidents, EFD shall

-arrive in a timely manner with sufficient

-resources to stabilize the situation and

-establish an action plan for the successful

-Water/lea Passua conclusion of the incident.
-Working in

-water/ice Rescue conjunction with additional specially trained

-and organized regional resources, EFD will

-perform the necessary rescue functions while

-providing for the safety and security of the

-responders, public and the environment.
+Emergency Medical Services For all emergency medical incidents, EFD shall arrive in a timely manner with sufficient trained and equipped personnel to provide medical services that will stabilize the situation, provide care and support to the victim, and reduce, reverse or eliminate the conditions that have caused the emergency, while providing for the safety of the responders.
+When warranted, timely transportation of victim(s) to appropriate medical facilities shall be accomplished in an effective and efficient manner.
+Vehicle Extrication For all vehicle accidents where rescue of victims is required, EFD shall arrive in a timely manner with sufficient resources to stabilize the situation and extricate the victim(s) from the emergency situation or location without causing further harm to the victim, responders, public and the environment.
+High-Angle Rescue For all high-angle rescue incidents, EFD shall arrive in a timely manner with sufficient resources to stabilize the situation and establish an action plan for the successful conclusion of the incident.
+Working in conjunction with additional specially trained and organized regional resources, EFD will perform the necessary rescue functions while providing for the safety and security of the responders, public and the environment.
+Trench and Collapse Rescue For all trench or collapse rescue incidents, EFD shall arrive in a timely manner with sufficient resources to stabilize the situation and establish an action plan for the successful conclusion of the incident.
+Working in conjunction with additional specially trained and organized regional resources, EFD will perform the necessary rescue functions while providing for the safety and security of the responders, public and the environment.

+Water/Ice Rescue For all water/ice rescue incidents, EFD shall arrive in a timely manner with sufficient resources to stabilize the situation and establish an action plan for the successful conclusion of the incident.
+Working in conjunction with additional specially trained and organized regional resources, EFD will perform the necessary rescue functions while providing for the safety and security of the responders, public and the environment.
 Confined Space Rescue For all confined space rescue incidents, EFD shall arrive in a timely manner with sufficient resources to stabilize the situation and establish an action plan for the successful conclusion of the incident.
 Working in conjunction with additional specially trained and organized regional resources, EFD will perform the necessary rescue functions while providing for the safety and security of the responders, public and the environment.
 Hazardous Materials For all hazardous materials incidents, EFD shall arrive in a timely manner with sufficient resources to stabilize the situation and establish an action plan for the successful conclusion of the incident.
 For those incidents requiring only operations-level containment, EFD will perform the necessary functions while providing for the safety and security of the responders, public and the environment.
-For those incidents requiring more extensive technician-level functions, EFD will call for and support additional specially trained and organized regional resources to perform the necessary containment, stabilization, and/or clean-up functions while providing for the safety and security of the responders, public and the
+For those incidents requiring more extensive technician-level functions, EFD will call for and support additional specially trained and organized regional resources to perform the necessary containment, stabilization, and/or clean-up functions while providing for the safety and security of the responders, public and the environment.